 We love Shea butter because it’s a rich, nourishing, and natural alternative to mainstream skincare products.
 But that’s not all!
 We also love how it’s made.
 When you order a pound of our organic, unrefined Shea butter, you’re not ordering from some faceless corporation.
-You’re supporting an amazing group of women in Ghana, Africa who make their living creating high quality Shea butter.
-There’s much to learn about how Shea Butter is made.
+You’re supporting an amazing group of women in Ghana, Africa who make their living this way.

 Demand for Shea butter is on the rise in recent years, which provides many opportunities for women in Ghana and across Africa.
 Awareness is growing of the dangerous ingredients used in many manufactured skincare products.
 More and more people are looking to Shea butter to create cosmetics of their own.
-Shea Butter is Rich in vitamin A, vitamin E, essential fatty acids, and antioxidants.
-Shea butter is the perfect base for lotions, body butters, eczema creams, deodorants, and much more.
+It’s Rich in vitamin A, vitamin E, essential fatty acids, and antioxidants.
+It’s the perfect base for lotions, body butters, eczema creams, deodorants, and much more.
 When you order from Better Shea Butter, you’ll receive a free eBook filled with recipes to inspire you to make the most of this gorgeous ingredient.

 We’re So Thankful